-Some of the favorites include Cooper's Pub and Restaurant on Cannery Row, Alvarado Street Brewery, Schooners Coastal Kitchen and Bar, The Crown and the Anchor, along with many others.
+Some of the favorites include The Salty Seal Brewpub and Sports Bar on Cannery Row, Alvarado Street Brewery, Schooners Coastal Kitchen and Bar, The Crown and Anchor, along with many others.

 Carmel doesn't have as much of a nightlife, but a favorite is the Starlight 65 Rooftop Lounge above Vesuvio Bistro Italiano.
 You will get a great view, be able to watch the sunset, and stay warm by the fire pits.